Sharpness of proper and cocompact actions on reductive homogeneous spaces: Introduction

 In her thesis \cite{kas-PhD}, the first-named author proved a stronger property for properly~discon\-tinuous actions on the $3$-dimensional anti-de Sitter space $\mathrm{AdS}^3 = G/H = \PO(2,2)/\OO(2,1) \simeq (\PSL(2,\R)\times\PSL(2,\R))/\Diag(\PSL(2,\R))$: namely, in this case, if a discrete subgroup $\Gamma$ of~$G$ acts properly discontinuously and cocompactly on $G/H$, then the image of~$\Gamma$ under the Cartan projection~$\mu$ escapes \emph{linearly} from the set $\mu(H)$.
 This led to the introduction of the notion of \emph{sharpness}, which should be thought of as a strong, quantitative version of proper discontinuity.

-\begin{definition}[\cite{kk16}] Let $G$ be a connected real linear reductive Lie group and $H$ a closed subgroup of~$G$.
-A discrete subgroup $\Gamma$ of $G$ is called \emph{sharp for $G/H$} (and the associated quotient $\Gamma \backslash G/H$ is called \emph{sharp}) if there exist $c,c'>0$ such that
+\begin{definition}[\cite{kk16}] Let $G$ be a connected real linear reductive Lie group, $H$ a closed subgroup of~$G$, and $\Gamma$ a discrete subgroup of~$G$.
+The action of $\Gamma$ on $G/H$ is \emph{sharp} if there exist $c,c'>0$ such that

 \end{definition}